-The Palmdale Water District is an independent special district governed by a fivemember Board of Directors.
-With the District's water service boundaries divided into five different areas, or divisions, a Director is elected to serve a 4-year term from each of these divisions.
+With the District's water service boundaries divided into five different divisions, the District is governed by a five-member Board of Directors as an independent special district.
+A Director is elected to serve a -4-year term from each of these divisions.
 Directors must live in the division they are elected to serve and are elected by customers within the division boundaries.

-The Board of Directors has two regular meetings each month.
-They are held on the second and fourth Mondays.
-All meetings of the Board of Directors use Robert's Rules of Order as a guideline and are governed by the Ralph M. Brown Act pursuant to the California Government Code sections 54950 et seq.
-The public is welcome to attend and there is a period reserved on each agenda for public comment.
+The Board of Directors has two regular meetings each month held on the second and fourth Mondays.
+All meetings of the Board of Directors use Robert's Rules of Order as a guide and are governed by the Ralph M. Brown Act pursuant to the California Government Code sections 54950 et seq.
+The public is welcome to attend, and there is a period reserved on each agenda for public comment.